AninditaBasu/AninditaBasu/docs/tutorial-read-item-metadata.md

 Metadata is used, among other things, for fetching and viewing items.
 Sometimes, an item might not contain rich metadata and, consequently, not show up in search results.

-This tutorial shows you how to read the metadata of an item on Internet Archive.
+This tutorial shows you how to read the metadata of an item on the Internet Archive.

 ## Prerequisites